ofiwg/libfabric/man/fi_provider.7.md

     msg operation by calling sendmsg().
 Providers may reference the general operation, and supply on the sendmsg() implementation.
 * Providers must set all operations to an implementation.
-Function pointers may not be left NULL or unitialized.
+Function pointers may not be left NULL or uninitialized.
 The framework supplies empty functions that return -FI_ENOSYS which can be used for this purpose.
 * Endpoints must support the CM interface as follows: